If you want to swim with your smartwatch, you'll need to look for a 5ATM or IP68 rating.

 > Best waterproof IP68/5ATM+ smartwatches for swimming

-TL;DR: What rating do you need for swimming?
+Answered: What rating do you need for swimming?

 Water resistance jargon explained

-The IP and ATM ratings we’ll talk through below do standardize the process and give you something to look out for, but you’ll still need to put these two together if you want to figure out if a watch is truly swim-proof, dive-ready, or will probably brick if you take a shower with it.
+The IP and ATM ratings we’ll talk through below do standardize the process and give you something to look out for, but you’ll still need to put these two together if you want to figure out if a watch is genuinely swim-proof, dive-ready, or will probably brick if you take a shower with it.

 This is all well and good in theory, obviously, but manufacturers often don’t list both ratings.